 The week of George Floyd’s murder, CAPA members gathered twice on Zoom for communal lament, to confess our silence and complicity in our Black brothers’ and sisters’ pain, and to commit to stand with them and stay committed to action.
 The Mosaic Commission held a Six-Fold Test Summit to open a space for the Covenant to listen to Minneapolis pastors and process ways to practice solidarity with them.
 Throughout the year, the commission and Love Mercy Do Justice recorded statements together, lamenting and naming the loss of precious lives in our communities of color.
 On Palm Sunday, Black, brown, Indigenous, Asian, and white pastors and community leaders from near and far showed up at the Minneapolis Rally for AAPI Lives and Dignity to lament and stand in solidarity with our community.
 This show of solidarity happened in 14 cities across the U.S.

-As you think the people you do life with in your communities and neighborhoods, how are you leaning into practiced solidarity?
-What is a tangible way you practice being “with you”?
+As we think about the people we do life with in our communities and neighborhoods, how are we leaning into practiced solidarity?
+What is a tangible way we practice being “with you”?

 When a crisis comes, we cannot change the crisis, but we can change our posture, perspective, and presence.
 The ministry of presence is a physical act of saying, “I will be present with you through the pain, and I will stay even as it gets hard.”